A Letter from Croatia:

 A lovely coniferous scent is in the air.
 Much like the Pacific Northwest, but slightly more tropical, with the errant palm tree making itself known here and there.
 The palm superseded in oddity only by the more than occasional olive tree, producing the lovely oil for which this region is becoming increasingly well known.

-Of course all of his enshrouded by a lovely morning and evening blanket of magical Mediterranean lavender haze that is as soothing as it is breathtaking.
+Of course all of this is enshrouded by a lovely morning and evening blanket of magical Mediterranean lavender haze that is as soothing as it is breathtaking.

 I will spend a lot of time here in the future.
 A place that is basic and lovely at the same time — maybe as complicated as life is one begets the other.
 Nonetheless, refreshing, straightforward and beautiful.